SPWareing/EnergyApiFunction/README.md

 This repository contains an Azure function for making calls to the [Octopus Energy API]("https://developer.octopus.energy/") , built using .NET.

+It is designed to fronted by a React App which turns the returned JSON object into an Energy Consumption Dashboard

 ## Getting Started

 ### Prerequisites